Skip to main content

 • United States Citizenship: Non-citizens may only be appointed when it is not possible to recruit qualified citizens in accordance with VA Policy.

-• Education Requirement: Bachelor's or master's degree in perfusion from a program in the United States or Canada accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or EQual Canada; OR Bachelor's or master's degree in addition to a post-baccalaureate certificate om perfusion from a program accredited by CAAHEP or the EQual Canada.
+• Education Requirement: Bachelor's or master's degree in perfusion from a program in the United States or Canada accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or EQual Canada; OR Bachelor's or master's degree in addition to a post-baccalaureate certificate in perfusion from a program accredited by CAAHEP or the EQual Canada.
 NOTE: The degree must have been obtained from an institution whose accreditation was in place for the year in which the course of study was completed.

 • Board Certification Requirement: You must be board- certified in the field of clinical perfusion as a Certified Clinical Perfusionist by the American Board of Cardiovascular Perfusion (ABCP).
 The board certification must be current, and the applicant must abide by the certifying body's requirements for continuing education.